-The preparation of the 2017-18 Annual Action Plan included consultation with and coordination among government agencies, private groups (for-profit and non-profit) and individuals.
+The preparation of the 2019-20 Annual Action Plan included consultation with and coordination among government agencies, private groups (for-profit and non-profit) and individuals.
 Opportunities for public participation were offered throughout the Action Plan process.
 Residents, service providers and other interested parties were invited to provide comments on the Annual Action Plan by submitting written comments, email, calling City staff or attending the public hearings.
-Notice of the planning process was posted in public places, announced on the City's website and officially noticed in the Placer Herald newspaper.
+Notice of the planning process was posted in public places, announced on the City's website, distributed to PCN and PCOH e-mail lists and officially noticed in the Placer Herald newspaper.